 - Scrap paper

-If you have a large mess in the office, I would even go so far as to remove current papers and magazines too.
-Odds are if you have not had the time to read them before now, with more coming in weekly I think we can safely say that you won’t have time to read them going forward either.
+If you have a large mess in the office, I would even go so far as to remove current papers and magazines.
+Odds are if you have not had the time to read them before now, with more coming in weekly, I think we can safely say that you won’t have time to read them going forward either.

 Step #2.
 Put Away Things That Belong Somewhere Else

-For this job, I like to use a laundry basket.
-These baskets are not only durable but they are easy to carry even when full.
-Just like you did with the trash, take a walk around the room gathering up anything that belongs somewhere else.
+For this job, I like to use a flexible laundry basket.
+These baskets are not only durable, but they are easy to carry even when full.
+Just like you did with the trash, take a walk around the room, gathering up anything that belongs somewhere else.
+They are my favorite pick, and you can find them for less than $7 each at Walmart.

-Once your basket if full, simply take a walk around your home putting things away as you go.
+Once your basket is full, simply take a walk around your home, putting things away as you go.

 Step #3.
 Sort and Pile